 Video length: 11 minutes

-Teachers often pair art assignments with Holocaust lessons because they can be unsure how to assess student learning.
-Learn frameworks for art assignments that ensure respect for the victims and survivors while avoiding unintentionally glorifying Nazi imagery.
+This video introduces frameworks for art assignments related to Holocaust history that ensure respect for the victims and survivors and avoid unintentionally glorifying Nazi imagery.

 Video length: 10 minutes

-The Museum has a vast offering of resources to help you customize a curriculum sequence for your students.
-Start with your students: think about their needs and interests.
-Then add your curriculum requirements to create a rationale that guides your selection of Museum lessons and resources, creating a unit that’s as unique as your classroom.
+The Museum offers a vast array of resources to help you tailor a curriculum sequence for your students.
+Start by identifying your students’ needs and interests.
+Add your curriculum requirements to help you select Museum lessons and resources best suited to your classroom.

 Video length: 8 minutes